isomerpages/moe-concordpri/_for-parents/FamilyMatters @ School.md

 <p style="text-align:justify">Fei Yue also organizes various Family Life Education workshops for the community.
 You can check out their upcoming programmes and sign up to receive regular e-newsletters and updates about their programmes. <a href="https://go.fycs.org/FLEsignup2022" target="_blank" rel="noopener noreferrer">https://go.fycs.org/FLEsignup2022</a>

-<p style="text-align:justify">For enquiries, please contact Fei Yue’s Programme Executive, Ms Joanne Chua, at <a href="mailto:joannechua@fycs.org">joannechua@fycs.org</a> or 84286112.
+<p style="text-align:justify">For enquiries, please contact Fei Yue’s Programme Executive, Ms Joanne Chua, at <a href="mailto:joannechua@fycs.org" target="_blank" rel="noopener noreferrer">joannechua@fycs.org</a> or 84286112.